How to Fix VLC Lagging or Stuttering?

 file caching ms

-[Note: If the stuttering video file is located on a network share, then you can change the caching value for Network caching (ms)]
+[Note: If the stuttering video file is located on a network share, you can change the caching value for Network caching (ms)].

 Enabling hardware decoding might cause choppy video playback issues.
-To resolve this, you need to disable hardware encoding.
-Even though hardware encoding is required for the decoding process, sometimes it creates playback issues.
-Hence, it is better to disable it to fix VLC lag or stutter.
+To resolve this, you need to disable it.
+Hardware encoding is required for the decoding process, but sometimes it creates playback issues.
+Hence, disabling it to fix VLC lag or stutter is better.

 1. Open VLC and navigate to Tools > Preferences.